givenand/aws-iot-ios-authentication-demo/README.md

 ## Requirements

-* Xcode 9.2 and later
+* Xcode 14.x and later
-* iOS 9 and later
+* iOS 14 and later
-* Existing CMS implementation in your AWS account

 ## Using the demo